dhemery/cwd.dhemery.com/site/posts/2007-10-non-parallel-parallels.md

 ---
-category:  Writing
+title: Non-parallel parallels
 date: 2007/10/24 21:50:40
 tags:
 - fiction
 - nonfiction
-title: Non-parallel parallels
-comments: true
-published: true
-layout: post
+- writing

 ---

 I listen to a lot of audio books.
 Most are read by professional readers.
 Every now and then a reader stumbles and emphasizes the wrong word.
 It's tempting to attribute such errors to the reader, but I've notice that when a professional reader stumbles, there's likely a stumbling block in the writing.